Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Introduction

 All these measurements are however sensitive to step 3, the light detection and DAQ.
 Therefore, the impact of the SiPM and measurement electronics is measured separately by shooting short laser pulses directly at the SiPM and measuring the response.

 Figure \ref{fig:signal-creation-steps} illustrates the three signal creation steps as well as the different measurement methods.
-The following section \ref{sec:02-test-beam} shows our test beam measurements.
+The following section \ref{sec:02-test-beam} shows our test beam setup and the measured time resolutions.
 Section \ref{sec:03-small-cubes} discusses the timing properties of BC408 measured with small scintillator cubes, and the laser measurements are presented in section \ref{sec:04-laser}.
+Section \ref{sec:discussion} contains a discussion of the photon time distributions measured with these different methods.